micahkepe/comp458-notes/README.md

 for reinforcing the concepts learned in the course.
 The notes are written fully in LaTeX.

+> [!IMPORTANT]
+> These notes are a work-in-progress and are being updated as I progress through
+> the course.
+If you find any errors or have any suggestions for improvement,
+> feel free to open an issue or a pull request.

 > [!NOTE]
 > Personally, I compile the `*.tex` using the VimTeX plugin for Vim/Neovim, but
 > you can use any LaTeX editor of your choice.
 The notes are written in a way that